AElfProject/aelf-docs/docs/getting-started/join-aelf-mainnet.md

 **Note:**
 - For non-block producing nodes, there is no requirement on the number of nodes.
-- To become a BP, run individual nodes for both MainChain AELF and all SideChains.
+- To become a BP, run individual nodes for both MainChain aelf and all SideChains.

 **Time Syncing:** Ensure your server is time-synced via NTP to avoid syncing issues.